juliendorra/vector-monitor/README.md

 *   Real-time vector drawing on an HTML canvas.
 *   PeerJS integration for P2P communication.
 *   Configurable PeerJS ID for the monitor via URL parameters.
-*   Example sender application that supports raw DVG assembly and JSON input.
+*   Example sender application that supports raw DVG assembly
 *   Displays received DVG program code in a text area on the monitor page.
 *   Simulated phosphor glow and decay effects.
 *   Support for programmatic DVG commands including loops and subroutines for persistent/dynamic displays.